Silent-21/tester/README.md

 # tester
 react project

-written by Quinn and ...
+written by Quinn and Callum